 - 1Decide what coverage you need

-Figure out what coverage makes sense for you before comparing options.
-This prevents agents or popular opinions from swaying your decision.
+Know what coverage you need before comparing options.
+This keeps agents or popular opinions from swaying your decision.
 Consider add-ons like rideshare coverage and roadside assistance, especially if you drive in busy areas like Columbus or Cleveland.

 - 2Research average costs and discounts

-Understand average premiums and potential savings for your profile before shopping.
-Ohio-approved defensive driving courses can reduce rates by up to 10%.
-Remember that violations and accidents will raise your premiums for high-risk drivers.
+Look up average premiums and potential savings for your profile before shopping.
+Ohio-approved defensive driving courses can cut rates by up to 10%.
+Violations and accidents will raise your premiums, so factor those in as well.

 - 3Consider nontraditional coverage options

-Usage-based and mileage programs reduce premiums for safe or infrequent drivers.
-Usage-based insurance programs save 15% to 30% based on your driving habits.
-Progressive's Snapshot program saves safe drivers an average of $322 annually.
-If you've been rejected by multiple insurers, the Ohio Automobile Insurance Plan may be your only option for getting legally required coverage.
+Usage-based and pay-per-mile programs can lower premiums for safe or infrequent drivers.
+Usage-based insurance saves 15% to 30% based on driving habits, and Progressive's Snapshot program saves safe drivers an average of $322 annually.
+If multiple insurers have rejected you, the Ohio Automobile Insurance Plan may be your only option for legally required coverage.

 - 4Compare multiple providers

-Get quotes from at least three different insurers to evaluate your options.
-Independent agents and comparison tools help gather varied quotes efficiently from companies serving Cincinnati, Toledo and other Ohio markets.
-Ensure you're comparing identical coverage amounts for accurate evaluation.
+Get quotes from at least three insurers.
+Independent agents and comparison tools help gather quotes from companies serving Cincinnati, Toledo and other Ohio markets.
+Compare identical coverage amounts for an accurate rate evaluation.

 Car Insurance for High-Risk Drivers in Ohio: Bottom Line

-Auto-Owners and GEICO lead Ohio's high-risk insurance market, offering the most competitive rates among major carriers.
-Auto-Owners provides the lowest rates for speeding tickets and distracted driving ($68 per month), while GEICO offers the cheapest coverage for DUI ($104 per month) and at-fault accidents ($88 per month).
+Auto-Owners and GEICO offer the most competitive rates among major carriers for Ohio's high-risk drivers.
+Auto-Owners has the lowest rates for speeding tickets and distracted driving at $68 per month; GEICO's cheapest rates cover DUIs at $104 per month and at-fault accidents at $88 per month.

-The Ohio Automobile Insurance Plan provides coverage for drivers rejected by standard insurers, ensuring you meet the state's mandatory insurance requirements.
+The Ohio Automobile Insurance Plan covers drivers rejected by standard insurers, so you can still meet the state's mandatory insurance requirements.

 Ohio Car Insurance for High-Risk Drivers: FAQ